nelsonaloysio/networkx-temporal/docs/source/examples/metrics.rst

 Edge set intersections (left) show instead that most message exchanges were short-lived, with few edges persisting for more than a couple of weeks.
-The edge set similarity (right) also reflects this trend, with most intervals sharing few edges in common, except for sequential weekly intervals.
+The edge set similarity (right) also reflects this trend, with most intervals sharing few edges in common, except for those closer in time.

-This initial exploration offers insight into the temporal dynamics of the network.
-Further analysis may seek to explore specific intervals of interest, e.g., the anomalous period in Week 25, identify the most active students, or `detect communities <https://networkx-temporal.readthedocs.io/en/latest/examples/community.html>`__ to explore the evolution of social groups in time.
+This initial exploration offers initial insight into the temporal dimension of the data.
+Among others, next steps may seek to explore specific intervals of interest, different aggregation strategies, and node-and community-level metrics.

 -----